chase-moskal/renraku/README.md

 ## 📖 RENRAKU TERMINOLOGY

 - `topic` — business logic functions. organized into objects, recursive
+- `meta` — data sent with each request
+- `auth` — data passed to business logic functions, derived from the meta data
 - `api-context` — binds a topic together with an auth policy
 - `api` — recursive collection of api contexts
-- `policy` — defines how auth data is processed by the serverside
+- `policy` — defines how meta data is processed into auth data by the serverside
 - `servelet` — a function which executes an api, accepts a request and returns a response
-- `shape` — data structure describes an api's surface area and auth augmentations
+- `shape` — data structure describes an api's surface area and meta augmentations
-- `augment` — defines how the client sends auth data with requests
+- `augment` — defines how the client sends meta data with requests
 - `remote` — a clientside proxy that mimics the shape of an api, whose functions execute remote calls

 ------